 What are Yellow Jackets?

-Yellow jackets, the scientific name Vespula or Dolichovespula, are wasps that can be identified by their distinctive yellow and black body markings and small size.
-They are commonly found in many parts of the world, including North America, Europe, and Asia.
+You can identify Yellow jackets, known scientifically as Vespula or Dolichovespula, by their small size and distinctive yellow and black markings.
+They commonly inhabit regions across North America, Europe, and Asia.

 Yellow Jackets and the Ecosystem